AlubJ/docs.alub.dev/GitHub.gml/0.1.0/Getting-Started.md

 global.github = new GitHub("your-auth-token");
 ```

-?> An authentication token is not strictly necessary to use the GitHub API however you may encounter API rate limits or certain endpoints returning `403`.
+?> An authentication token is not strictly necessary to use the GitHub API however you may encounter API rate limits or certain endpoints returning `403-AccessDenied` or `404-ContentNotFound`.

 !> GitHub.gml DOES NOT attempt to hide your authentication token and it is not recommended that you ship GitHub.gml with your final game.